-As shown in Figure 13 "Possible problems with VLANs and Spanning Tree Protocol" (page 27), with STP enabled, only one connection between Switch S1 and Switch S2 is forwarding at any time.
-Communications failure occurs between VLAN 2 of S1 and VLAN 2 of S2, blocking communications between Stations A and B.
+As shown in Figure 13: Possible problems with VLANs and Spanning Tree Protocol on page 25, with STP enabled, only one connection between Switch S1 and Switch S2 is forwarding at any

 The STP selects the link connecting VLAN 1 on Switches S1 and S2 as the forwarding link based on port speed, duplex-mode, and port priority.
 Because the other link connecting VLAN 2 is in Blocking mode, stations on VLAN 2 in Switch S1 cannot communicate with stations in VLAN 2 on Switch S2.
 With multiple links only one link will be forwarding.